Ready for a new lesson?

 12) Within Individual Articles

-While you shouldn’t use all of them, you should certainly use MORE THAN ONE.
+While you shouldn’t use all of them at once, you should certainly use MORE THAN ONE.

-And the best thing is that you can always A / B test, in order to reach the right amount of such conversion elements.
+And the best thing is that you can always A / B test, in order to find the right amount of such conversion elements for your site.

 Testing the ones that Grab the Most Leads

 I’ve seen cases where a Hello Bar and a Dedicated Landing Page works best.
-It brings that respective company (one of our clients for content services) a conversion of 5% (that’s usually a very decent conversion)
+One such example is a company which was one of our clients for content services and which achieved a conversion of 5% (that’s usually a very decent conversion)

 Of course, this should have been higher.
 We tested clicks, not email subscribers here, because we couldn’t get email subscribers from this.

 So we had Number Of Displays | Clicks | Conversion.
 See them in this screenshot:

 See?
 So, what you really need to do is: Test!

 Not everything will work for your business, but you won’t know what works and what doesn’t until you try and measure the results.